zainab-a8/urban-lamp/README.md

 code base, but often not as exciting as adding something new.
 Issues tagged [`patches welcome`] are also safe, since they have the design worked out.
-If you have something else in mind, [open a new issue] about it first, especially if it requires increasing Red Moon's complexity (ie, adding more options).
+If you have something else in mind, [open a new issue] about it first, especially if it requires increasing Red Moon's complexity (ie, adding options).

 ### Coding Style